mikejacobson/primeng-calendar-mode-toggle-component-using-cdk-portal/README.md

-# primeng-calendar-mode-toggle-directive-using-cdk-portal
+# primeng-calendar-mode-toggle-component-using-cdk-portal
-Angular Directive that uses CDK Portal to add mode toggle buttons to a PrimeNG Calendar component
+Angular Component that uses CDK Portal to add mode toggle buttons to a PrimeNG Calendar component